o8ruza8o/isocline_curve/README.md

 # Approach

-Isoline curve is constructed given a reference vector V and an angle A such that the angle between the surface normal anywhere on the curve and V is (pi/2 - A) then we integrate its length.
+Isoline curve is constructed given a reference vector V and an angle A such that the angle between the surface normal anywhere on the curve and V is (pi/2 - A).

 In our case, the angle A = 0 and the 0° isocline is a curve with normals perpendicular to a given V. We are looking for the V with shortest isocline.